CARL GUSTAV ADOLPH KLAR MM

 He enlisted to the Australian Imperial Force on the 20th August 1915, embarking for Egypt on the 10th February 1916, as a Private in the 3rd Light Horse Brigade, aboard the HMAT Warilda.

 While in Egypt, he was transferred to the 54th Battery, a unit of the 14th Field Artillery Brigade.
 Disembarking in Marseilles in June 1916, he served through the final stages of the Somme.
-He then fought in the Battle of Passchendaele, also known as The Third Battle of Ypres, where he was awarded the Military Medal on 20th November 1917.
-Continuing to serve on the Western Front, he was promoted to temporary corporal in December 1917.
+He then fought in The Third Battle of Ypres, also known as Passchendaele, where he was awarded the Military Medal on 20th November 1917 for his actions on the 4th October. .
+His recommendation for this award reads that after a gun pit had been hit by artillery shells and the ammunition pit was burning, he assisted by taking away the burining camouflage and throwing damaged shells away from the area, saving a considerable amount of ammunition.
+This was during the Battle of Broodseinde Ridge and every shell was vital to support the attacking Australians.
+He continued to serve on the Western Front, and was promoted to temporary corporal in December 1917.
 Three months later while fighting in the spring offensive, he was taken to the 2nd Casualty Clearing Station with gunshot wounds to his legs and thigh.
 Corporal Adolph Klar died of wounds received in action on the 25th March 1918, aged 25.
 He is buried in the Outtersteene Communal Cemetery, Bailleul, France in Section II, Row C, Grave 30.